svewap/nnrestapi/Documentation/Introduction/Index.rst

 GETting and PUTting things
 ~~~~~~~

-Things start to get really interesting, if you imagine your objects were real objects in a shelf.
+Things start to get fascinating, if you imagine your objects were real objects in a shelf.
-Every object has it's own place in the shelf.
+Every object has its own place in the shelf.
 The place is defined by the endpoint (or URL).
 (Behind the scenes, most of the time, the "shelf" just a simple database with rows and columns.
 The shelf-number would correspond to the ``uid`` of the entry)